-Sometimes we forget that grass seed is a living thing, and it needs the right conditions to grow successfully – heat, water, air and light.
+Sometimes we forget that grass seed is a living thing, and it needs the right conditions to grow successfully – air, heat, light and water.

-When these conditions aren’t perfect, grass seed will fail to germinate.
-So, what could be preventing your grass seed from growing this summer, especially now as the weather is at perfect peak temperatures?
-Well, there’s three very common reasons why this might be happening, and guess what – it all comes down to water, air and light!
+When growing conditions aren’t perfect, grass seed will fail to germinate.
+So, what could be preventing your grass seed from growing in summer, especially peak temperatures are more common between spring and autumn?
+There are three common reasons why this might be happening, and it all comes down to air, light and water!

-Seed won’t grow if it is either buried too deep or sitting on the surface.
-Whilst seed needs sunlight to germinate, it also needs the heat, moisture and air provided by the soil so if it’s sitting on top of the soil – it won’t be benefitting from all those things it needs to germinate.
-When sowing new seed, you should rake the seed in so that it is around three £1 coins (stacked) beneath the surface – this gives it adequate space to grow and receive light whilst also providing protection from the elements (and pesky birds!).
-If your seed is buried too deep, it won’t be able to get any of that good stuff it needs – water, air and light.
+The seed won’t grow if it is either buried too deep or sitting on the surface.
+Whilst seed needs sunlight to germinate, it also needs the air, heat and moisture provided by the soil.
+So, if the seed is sitting on top of the soil – it won’t be benefitting from all the things it needs to germinate.